BootX (Apple)

-BootX is a software-based bootloader designed and developed by Apple Inc. for use on the company's Macintosh computer range.
-BootX is used to prepare the computer for use, by loading all required device drivers and then starting-up Mac OS X by booting the kernel on all PowerPC Macintoshes running the Mac OS X 10.2 operating system or later versions.
+BootX is a software-based bootloader designed and developed by Apple Inc. for use on the company's Macintosh (now Mac) computer range.
+BootX is used to prepare the computer for use, by loading all required device drivers and then starting-up Mac OS X by booting the kernel on all PowerPC Macs running Mac OS X.

-Using BootROM, a read-only memory (ROM) computer chip containing OpenFirmware, a graphical bootsplash is shown briefly on all compatible Macintosh computers as a grey Apple logo with a spinning cursor that appears during the startup sequence.
+The Intel-based Macs introduced in 2006 have a Unified Extensible Firmware Interface (UEFI) ROM, and use a UEFI-based bootloader named boot.efi rather than BootX.

 The program is freely available as part of the Darwin operating system under the open-source Apple Public Source License.

-BootX was superseded by another nearly identical bootloader named boot.efi and an Extensible Firmware Interface ROM on the release of the Intel-based Mac.

 History

-Older Macintoshes dating from 1983 until 1998 utilized a basic bootloader; the bootloader was solely a ROM chip varying in sizes up to 4 megabytes (MB), which contained both the computer code to boot the computer and to run the Mac OS operating system.
-The ROM-resident portion of the Mac OS is the Macintosh Toolbox and the boot-ROM part of that ROM was retroactively named Old World ROM upon the release of the New World ROM Macs, starting with the first iMac.
-The ROM-resident Macintosh Toolbox differs greatly from the design of the modern Macintosh, which generally use a hard drive of large capacity to store the operating system.
-This bootloader was used in all Macintosh computers until mid-1998.
+Older Macintoshes dating from 1983 until 1998 utilize a basic bootloader.
+Those Macintoshes include a ROM chip varying in sizes up to 4 megabytes (MB), which contains both the computer code to boot the computer and the Macintosh Toolbox operating system code.

-With the advent of the iMac series of Macintoshes, the firmware was updated.
-The ROM was reduced in size to 1 MB, called BootROM, and the remainder of the ROM was moved to the file Mac OS ROM in the Mac OS System Folder, stored on the hard drive.
-This ROM used a full implementation of the OpenFirmware standard (contained in BootROM) and was named the New World ROM.
+In 1998, with the advent of the first iMac, the firmware was updated.
+The ROM was reduced in size to 1 MB and was called BootROM, and the remainder of the ROM was moved to the file Mac OS ROM in the Mac OS System Folder, stored on the hard drive.
+This ROM used a full implementation of the Open Firmware standard (contained in BootROM) and was named New World ROM; while the boot-ROM part of the previous ROM was retroactively named Old World ROM.

 In 2001, with the release of Mac OS X 10.0, the Mac OS ROM file was replaced with the BootX bootloader file.
-In 2002, with the release of Mac OS X 10.2, the historical "Happy Mac" start-up picture was replaced with a grey apple logo.
-By introducing the Intel Mac in 2006, BootROM was replaced by the near identical Extensible Firmware Interface ROM (although Apple still calls it BootROM) and the boot.efi file.
+In 2002, with the release of Mac OS X 10.2, the historical "Happy Mac" start-up picture used since the first version of Classic Mac OS was replaced with a grey Apple logo.

+In 2006, with the introduction of Macs using Intel-based hardware, BootROM was replaced by the Unified Extensible Firmware Interface (UEFI) ROM (although Apple still calls it BootROM) and BootX is replaced by the boot.efi file.